Observed Patterns of Surface Solar Irradiance under Cloudy and Clear-sky Conditions: Abstract

 \section{Abstract}

-Surface solar irradiance varies on scales down to seconds or meters mainly due to clouds, but also via moisture structures in the atmospheric boundary layer.
-The highly variable nature of irradiance is not resolved by most atmospheric models, yet heterogeneity in surface irradiance impacts the overlying cloud field through feedback with the land surface.
-Atmospheric model resolution and radiative transfer calculations are simplified, necessary due to high computational demands, but the development of fast models capable of accurately resolving irradiance variability is limited by our understanding of cloud-driven solar irradiance variability.
-Spatial and spectrally resolving observational datasets of solar irradiance at such high resolution are rare, but they are required for characterizing observed variability, understanding the mechanisms, and model validation.
+Surface solar irradiance varies on scales as small as seconds or meters due to scattering and absorption by the atmosphere.
+Clouds are the main driver of this variability, but moisture structures in the atmospheric boundary layer and aerosols have an influence too, and depend on wavelength.
+The highly variable nature of solar irradiance is not resolved by most atmospheric models, yet it affects most notably the land-atmosphere coupling, which in turn can change the cloud field, and the quality of solar energy forecasting.
+Spatially and spectrally resolved observational datasets of solar irradiance at such high resolution are rare, but they are required for characterising observed variability, understanding the mechanisms, and developing fast models capable of accurately resolving this variability.
 In 2021, we deployed a spatial network of low-cost radiometers at the FESSTVaL (Germany) and LIAISE (Spain) field campaigns, specifically to gather data on cloud-driven surface patterns of irradiance, including spectral effects, with the aim to address this gap in observations and understanding.
-This work discusses the measurement strategies at both campaigns, the performance and calibration of these radiometers, analysis techniques to construct spatial patterns despite limited network size, and our interpretation of these observations.
-We find that cumulus, altocumulus, and cirrus clouds generate large spatiotemporal variability in irradiance, but through different mechanisms, and with spatial scales of patterns ranging from 50 m to 30 km.
+We find in case studies of cumulus, altocumulus, and cirrus clouds that these clouds generate large spatiotemporal variability in irradiance, but through different mechanisms and at difference spatial scales, ranging from 50 m to 30 km.
+Spectral irradiance in the visible range varies at similar spatial scales, with significant blue enrichment in cloud shadows, most strongly for cumulus, and red enrichment in irradiance peaks, particularly in the case of semi-transparent clouds or near cumulus cloud edges.
 Under clear-sky conditions, solar irradiance varies significantly in water vapour absorption bands at the minute scale, due to local and regional variability in atmospheric moisture.
-In conclusion, observing detailed spatiotemporal irradiance patterns is possible using a relatively small, low-cost sensor network, and these network observations provide important insights and validation for the development of models capable of resolving irradiance variability.\\
+In conclusion, observing detailed spatiotemporal irradiance patterns is possible using a relatively small, low-cost sensor network, and these network observations provide insights and validation for the development of models capable of resolving irradiance variability.\\